 Call for same-day service: (310) 487-2580

-There are new Santa Monica tenant laws coming early 2024.
-City council voted and approved the new changes January 23, 2024, and they are expected to take effect early March.
-The changes are set to impact tenant relocation awards, cash for keys, anti-harassment laws, and evictions.
+There are new Santa Monica tenant laws coming in early 2024.
+The City Council voted to approve the changes on January 23, 2024, and they are expected to take effect in early March.
+These changes are set to impact tenant relocation awards, cash-for-keys agreements, anti-harassment laws, and evictions.

 Here are some of the changes coming in 2024: